Are you interested in growing tomatoes? Getting year after year consistent results?

 As the tomatoes get older the root mass will expand into the bottom of the reservoir.
 And as the soil grown cousins do, drink a whole heap of nutrient. remember to check on them once a day.

-Don’t forget to support the stems as they grow and dependent on the variety, support the fruits.
+Don’t forget to support the stems as they grow and dependent on the variety, the fruits.

 But do enjoy the fruits of your labour.